24 - Hour Guide To Paris

 What to Wear in Paris?

-long silk skirts, pleated trousers, and flowy culottes
+don’t overcomplicate things with silk skirts, pleated trousers, and flowy culottes that are simple yet sophisticated

 think easy, breezy, beautiful (CoverGirl!) — spaghetti straps, tulle, and simplicity are key

-ribbons, lace, bows, and rose appliqué— pull in pops of ruby and sapphire to exude elegance
+silk ribbons, lace bows, and rose appliqué— pull in pops of jewel tones like ruby to exude old money elegance

 Is Paris Overrated?

 All in all, my initial Paris experience was a little underwhelming, but that’s not to say I don’t plan to go back.
 The strike severely soured our experience, leading to mountains of stinky trash on the street and last minute transportation cancellations which cut our one day stay short.
-I find the most rewarding travel experiences to be ones which forge unlikely friendships through group excursions and activities — this itinerary for a day in Paris was more so geared towards sightseeing to look at famous structures.
+I find the most rewarding travel experiences to be those which forge unlikely friendships through group excursions and activities; yet, this itinerary for a single day in Paris was moreso geared towards sightseeing to look at famous structures.
 BUT on the other hand, how could you go to Paris and not see the Eiffel Tower?!
 It almost feels sacrilegious.

 That being said, I think at least one more day is required to have a rewarding Parisian experience, so I’ll have to revisit this ranking once Paris gives me that chance.
 Out of the 13 countries I’ve visited as of March 2023, I’m ranking France a tentative #6 for now—but there’s still SO MUCH of the country I have left to hit, so take this assessment lightly.